 How lonely sits the city That was full of people!
 She has become like a widow Who was once great among the nations!
 She who was a princess among the provinces Has become a forced laborer!Lamentations 1:1(NASB)

-Lamentations can be described as the continuing narrative of the book of Jeremiah, where for 51 chapters the prophet predicted Jerusalem's downfall, while the 52nd chapter records the terrible defeat of the holy City - when Nebuchadnezzar, the mighty king of Babylon burned the city and the sanctuary.
-No surprise that Lamentation begins with the bitter lament - "How lonely sits the city that was full of people!
-She has become like a widow who was once great among the nations!
-She who was a princess among the provinces, but has become a forced labourer!"
+Lamentations can be described as the continuing narrative of the book of Jeremiah, where for 51 chapters, the prophet predicted Jerusalem's downfall, while the 52nd chapter records the terrible defeat of the holy City - when Nebuchadnezzar, the mighty king of Babylon, burned the city and the sanctuary.

-Jeremiah is often called 'the weeping prophet', for he warned, witnessed and wept over the terrible destruction of the Sanctuary of God and the City of David.
-And in the book of Lamentation, this distraught prophet wrote 5 lengthy chapters bemoaning the terrible events that took place when Jerusalem was made desolate and the Temple was burned to the ground.
+Jeremiah is often called 'the weeping prophet' for he warned, witnessed, and wept over the terrible destruction of the Sanctuary of God and the City of David.
+And in the book of Lamentations, this distraught prophet wrote 5 lengthy chapters bemoaning the terrible events that took place when Jerusalem was made desolate and the Temple was burned to the ground.

 Jeremiah opened his book of Lamentation with tears of grief that the Temple had become a burned-out ruin.
 The bronze pillars had been broken in pieces and taken to Babylon, together with the precious vessels of the Temple by these blood-thirsty pagans.

-Heavenly Father, as we read through the prophetic voice of Jeremiah and his lament over Jerusalem, we are able to have a glimpse into the terrible events that overtook Your chosen people, who chose to follow the path of spiritual adultery rather than obeying Your commands and trusting Your word.
-Help me learn the lessons from Israel's failure and trust Your word; obey Your voice and walk in spirit and truth.
-We thank You that You have told us the end from the beginning and that in Your wrath You will remember mercy - thank You that the day is coming when Israel will repent of their sin and be restored as a nation - but we pray that many would recognise Jesus as Messiah and Lord and come to faith in Him, today - this we ask in Jesus name, AMEN.
+Heavenly Father, as I read through the prophetic voice of Jeremiah and his lament over Jerusalem, I am able to have a glimpse into the terrible events that overtook Your chosen people who chose to follow the path of spiritual adultery, rather than obeying Your commands and trusting Your Word.
+Help me learn the lessons from Israel’s failure and trust Your Word, obey Your voice, and walk in spirit and truth.
+Thank You that You have told us the end from the beginning and that in Your wrath You will remember mercy.
+I look forward to that coming day when Israel will repent of their sins and be restored as a nation.
+But I also pray that many would recognise Jesus as their Saviour and come to faith in Him today.
+In Jesus' name, AMEN.